mohamedasme-sf4303/Azure-Linux--Documentation-/Documentation.md

 Establish a connection to the Linux VM from your local computer:
   - Open Windows Powershell or Treminal.
-  - Type the following commedend in Powershell or Treminal,"ssh your-username@your-vm-ipaddress".Ex (ssh example@0.0.0.0).
+  - Use the following command:"ssh your-username@your-vm-ipaddress".Example: ssh example@0.0.0.0.

-## 3. Setting Up an Azure Database for PostgreSQL
+## 3. Setting Up PostgreSQL
+   The PostgreSQL setting up is two way.

 **a.
 Setting Up a Local machine for PostgreSQL**
 To install PostgreSQL on Linux, you can use the package manager specific to your distribution.
 Here are the commands for some common distributions:
 1. **Ubuntu/Debian**:
    ```bash